Macroo

 3. People who hate diet math.
 The algorithm does the recalculating.

-It tackles the logging-friction problem differently from both.
-Rather than barcode scanning or database search, you describe a meal in plain English — type chicken wrap and fries and its AI estimates calories, protein, carbs and fat.
-It also predicts a daily Likely Feeling for energy, focus, mood and bloat, supports carb-cycling targets with automatic weekly averaging, includes a native Apple Watch app and Siri Shortcuts, and exports a one-tap macro report PDF for coaches.
+It tackles the part both of the others ignore: staying in the habit.
+You keep a streak, do quick daily check-ins, and earn coins for staying disciplined, so the log has something pulling you back on off days.
+It also tackles logging friction differently.
+Rather than barcode scanning or database search, you snap a photo or describe a meal in plain English, type chicken wrap and fries, and its AI estimates calories, protein, carbs and fat.
+It predicts a daily Likely Feeling for energy, focus, mood and bloat, supports carb-cycling targets with automatic weekly averaging, includes a native Apple Watch app and Siri Shortcuts, and exports a one-tap macro report PDF for coaches.

 Be clear on the trade-offs so the choice is honest: Macroo does not have MyFitnessPal's gigantic crowdsourced database for label-exact packaged foods, and it does not run MacroFactor's adherence algorithm that auto-recalculates your targets.
 AI estimates are fast but are estimates.
-What it offers instead is near-zero logging friction and a flat, one-time price.
+What it offers instead is near-zero logging friction and a design built to keep you showing up.

-Skip the database-vs-algorithm debate: describe your meal in plain English, get your macros, and own the app outright. $9.99 once, no subscription.
+Skip the database-vs-algorithm debate: describe your meal in plain English, get your macros, and keep the streak that holds you accountable.
+Snap a photo, keep your streak, stay accountable.
 See how Macroo works →

 The verdict: which should you use?